emmabarbier/cppcourse-brunnel/README.md

       Click on Run.
       You will see a rasta plot and a histogram appear.
-      On the X axis is the tie in ms. On the Y axis is the ID of the neuron who spiked at that time.
+      On the X axis is the time in ms. On the Y axis is the ID of the neuron which spiked at that time.
-      On the histogram, you can observe that it forms some kinds of "mountains".
+      On the histogram, you can observe that it forms peaks.
 This is explained by the fact that when the number of spiking neuron is lowering, the ihibition is strong, it wins over the excitation of the neurons.
 Right after, the excitations wins over the inhibition, thus the number of spiking neurons increase.